ERES-Institute-for-New-Age-Cybernetics/PlayNAC-KERNEL/README.md

 - **BERC**
   - *Bio-Electric Ratings Codex*
   - A structured data repository tracking ecological, energy, and resource metrics at planetary, regional, and community scales.
-Feeds real-time environmental data into PlayNAC simulations for scenario planning (e.g., water security, energy balance), indexes resource transactions on blockchain, and exposes APIs for governance modules.
+Feeds real-time environmental data into PlayNAC simulations for scenario planning (e.g., water security, energy balance), indexes resource transactions on blockchain, and provides APIs for governance modules.

 - **Giant Earth Resource Data (BERC System)**
   - The underlying data infrastructure and API layer aggregating, indexing, and exposing ecological and resource-impact metrics for consumption by PlayNAC and related modules.